StockNews.com Begins Coverage on Almaden Minerals (NYSEAMERICAN:AAU)

 Institutional Investors Weigh In On Almaden Minerals

-A hedge fund recently raised its stake in Almaden Minerals stock.
+An institutional investor recently raised its position in Almaden Minerals stock.
 Mirae Asset Global Investments Co.
-Ltd. boosted its position in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 2,644,080 shares of the basic materials company’s stock after buying an additional 152,310 shares during the period.
+Ltd. lifted its stake in shares of Almaden Minerals Ltd. (NYSEAMERICAN:AAU – Get Rating) (TSE:AMM) by 6.1% during the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 2,644,080 shares of the basic materials company’s stock after purchasing an additional 152,310 shares during the period.
 Mirae Asset Global Investments Co.
-Ltd. owned 1.93% of Almaden Minerals worth $948,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 3.54% of the company’s stock.
+Ltd. owned 1.93% of Almaden Minerals worth $948,000 at the end of the most recent quarter.
+3.54% of the stock is currently owned by institutional investors.

 Almaden Minerals Company Profile